adamfowleruk/mljs/planning.md

    - DONE addSupportedWidgets() - so you can add widgets allowed to workplaceadmin after load
    - DONE addSupportedLayouts() - so you can add layouts allowed to workplaceadmin after load
    - DEFERRED 'app level' settings - configured search options
-  - IN PROGRESS Widgets: Add Drag and Drop support to widgets.js
+  - DONE Widgets: Add Drag and Drop support to widgets.js
    - DONE DND pure Test page in mldbwebtest roxy project
    - DONE ensure basic drag and drop works
-   - IN PROGRESS Add rules around which draggables can be dropped on which droppables (dropzones)
+   - DEFERRED Only needed when dnd used by third party developers on complex apps: Add rules around which draggables can be dropped on which droppables (dropzones)
   - Render Workplace
    - (default) Detect URL of page.
 Search in ML for workplace json page that matches this URL (not including query strings)
    - User default workplace.
 Find user's own 'personal-workplace' for currently logged in user (akin to a single page mode app)